Grand Jury Representation

 Criminal Defense Attorneys in Baltimore, Maryland & Washington, D.C.

-Nathans & Biddle LLP has an impressive track record defending corporate executives, physicians, attorneys and other persons called before the grand jury in federal and state white collar proceedings.
-Many of our clients, who are the targets of grand jury investigations, are never charged, and we frequently negotiate formal, statutory or informal immunity on their behalf.
+Nathans & Ripke LLP has an impressive track record defending corporate executives, physicians, attorneys, and other persons called before the grand jury in federal and state white collar proceedings.
+Many of our clients, who are the targets of grand jury investigations, are never charged, and we frequently negotiate formal, statutory, or informal immunity on their behalf.
 As a result of our careful representation and negotiation, many clients who have received subpoenas are ultimately not required to appear before the grand jury.

-If you're currently under investigation or have been called to testify before a grand jury, call the Baltimore federal criminal defense lawyers of Nathans & Biddle at (410) 783-0272.
+If you're currently under investigation or have been called to testify before a grand jury, contact the Baltimore federal criminal defense lawyers of Nathans & Ripke LLP online or at (410) 783-0272.

 The Grand Jury Process